TF2113/TF2113/README.md

 - 🌱 I’m currently learning programming with Java & Web Development with HTML/CSS/JS as part of my MSc Software Dev course @QUB

-- ⚙️ Final-year Mobility Aid project built with C and Python on a Raspberry Pi, exploring machine learning, computer vision, low-level register access, embedded systems, and web development with Flask
+- ⚙️ Dissertation Mobility Aid project built with C and Python on a Raspberry Pi, exploring machine learning, computer vision, low-level register access, embedded systems, and web development with Flask